 Watch as the helicopter spins to the ground just like a seed.

-Try dropping different size helicopters from the same point and height and measure how far they travel from the drop point.
+Try dropping different-sized helicopters from the same point and measure how far they travel from the drop point.

 Add extra weight to the helicopter and try the investigation again.

 Do smaller helicopters spin faster than large helicopters?

 Print the experiment instructions

 Another idea for learning about a different type of seed dispersal is to make a sticky seed pod!